MicrosoftDocs/entra-docs/docs/verified-id/how-to-dnsbind.md

     ]
     ```

 1. The verifiable credential service in Verified ID generates a compliant well-known configuration resource that you must host on your domain.
 The configuration file includes a self-issued verifiable credential of the credential type `DomainLinkageCredential`, signed with your DID, that has an origin of your domain.
-Here's an example of the config doc stored at the root domain URL.
+Here's an example of the configuration file stored at the root domain URL.

     ```json
     {